falkr/ttm4115/pages/prep-statemachines.md

 ---

-The state machine has an input queue for signals sent by other parts of the system.
+The state machine has an input queue for messages sent by other parts of the system.
 These may be other state machines within the same computing node, state machines from other nodes, or other parts of programs that send messages.

 All messages arrive and are sorted in a first-in, first-out (or short FIFO) order.